-The Contractor shall comply with the conditions outlined in the Maine Pollutant Discharge Elimination System General Permit for stormwater discharge associated with construction activity.
+The Contractor shall comply with MaineDOT Best Management Practices for Erosion and Sedimentation Control.
 The Contractor shall indemnify and hold harmless the Maine Turnpike Authority or its agents, representatives, and employees against any and all claims, liabilities or fines arising from or based on the violation of the above noted permits.